ericjsilva/ericsilva.org/content/posts/tent-in-2020.md

 ## "Virtual" Tent-In

+{{< figure src="/img/posts/Eric-Virtual-Tent-In-Facebook-Cover-1200.png" alt="Eric Silva Tent-In" class="left" height="609" width="1600">}}

-On October 29th, for three hours, volunteers will be "locked in" their tent and are trying to raise money to get them "out" of the tent.
+On October 29th, Hawk Mountain Council is having a ["Virtual" Tent-In](https://hmc-bsa.org/virtual-tent-in), and for three hours, volunteers will be "locked in" their tent and are trying to raise money to get them "out" of the tent.

 I'm doing things a little different...